2019–20 UEFA Champions League knockout phase

 The 2019–20 UEFA Champions League knockout phase began on 18 February with the round of 16 and ended on 23 August 2020 with the final at the Estádio da Luz in Lisbon, Portugal, to decide the champions of the 2019–20 UEFA Champions League.
 A total of 16 teams competed in the knockout phase.

 Times are CET/CEST, (Note: CET (UTC+1) for dates up to 28 March 2020 (round of 16), and CEST (UTC+2) for dates thereafter (quarter-finals, semi-finals and final).) as listed by UEFA (local times, if different, are in parentheses).

 Qualified teams

-The knockout phase involves the 16 teams which qualified as winners and runners-up of each of the eight groups in the group stage.
+The knockout phase involved the 16 teams which qualified as winners and runners-up of each of the eight groups in the group stage.